anttisalonen/progbook/rst/shop2.rst

 * Line 5: We have a loop we loop through a 100 times
 * Line 6: We select a random string, each describing a colour.
 The Python function random.choice() will select one item from a given list at random.
 * Lines 7-8: We repeat the above for more descriptions of a clothing.
-* Line 9: We combine our three words to one possibly not very sensical product name.
+* Line 9: We combine our three words to one possibly nonsensical product name.
 * Line 10: We select a list by random: either a list with elements 'S', 'M', 'L', 'XL' or with elements '36', '38', '40', '42'.
 Either way, a list of strings.
 * Lines 11-13: We execute our SQL insert statement which inserts a new row into our "products" table, with our name and size as values.